 Working with the artist

-The choice of artist for a commission is naturally very important.
-If there is a prior connection with the sitter this can be helpful.
+The choice of artist for a commission is naturally very important and the responsibility falls to the Director working with the Contemporary Curator.
 Current practice is to meet with the prospective sitter to discuss the choice of artist, perhaps stimulated by an exploration of portraits on display at the Gallery.
 The Gallery has consistently been willing to take risks, whether by encouraging young artists or by approaching more established artists who may not undertake portrait commissions.
 By commissioning portraits in a range of media and from a variety of good artists, the Gallery hopes to encourage portraiture and to keep the representation of the human figure very much alive.

 Creating the portrait